Public-Health-Scotland/RSIP_UAT_High_CPU_Load/README.md

 # Step-by-Step Instructions

-## Log into the RStudio Workbench test environment

 1. Open your web browser (e.g. Microsoft Edge) and navigate to https://pwb-test.publichealthscotland.org/auth-sign-in
 2. Enter your LDAP user credentials (the same username and password you use to log into the old RStudio Server Pro environment) at the login screen, and click the "Sign In" button.
 ![image](https://user-images.githubusercontent.com/45657289/199207525-4c36f541-c4fd-47e8-b86a-bd5488e89410.png)